This article assumes you're

 person probably senses your attitude

-hostility, defensiveness, distrust, anger, avoidances, and c/overt
+hostility, defensiveness, spite, distrust, anger, avoidances, and c/overt

 counterattacks until you change.